gmr/rabbitpy/README.rst

 Version History
 ---------------
+- 0.12.2: Add Exchange and Routing Key to Message.pprint, check for empty method frames in Channel._create_message
+- 0.12.1: Fix exception with pika.exceptions.AMQP
 - 0.12.0: Updated simple consumer to potential one-liner, added rabbitpy.Message.pprint()
 - 0.11.0: Major bugfix focused on receiving multiple AMQP frames at the same time.
 Add auto-coersion of property data-types.
 - 0.10.0: Rewrite of IO layer yielding improved performance and reduction of CPU usage, bugfixes